Ret2Me/IoT-Owl/README.md

 1. Raspberry pi analyzes every video frame streamed from the camera
 2. If program detects faces in the frame collects next 10  frames (in the default config, you can change this value) and choice best one then crop face from the best frame
 3. \[optional\] detects mask on the face
-4. Sends cropped face to Microsoft API to encode face and get information about it (for example: hair color, emotion, checks is mask put correctly for all option check bellow)
+4. Sends cropped face to Microsoft API to encode face and get information about it (for example: hair color, emotions, whether the mask is put correctly, all available options below)
 5. Sends returned token with detected face to recognition person
 6. Check information about student in local database by returned from cloud person id